cabaletta/baritone/README.md

 # Example
 <pre lang="java">
-/** Red-black tree augmented by the sum of the values in the subtree. */ public class SumNode extends RedBlackNode<SumNode> {
+/** Red-black tree augmented by the sum of the values in the subtree. */ public class SumNode extends RedBlackNode&lt;SumNode&gt; {
     public int value;
     public int sum;